About Forest Benedict, LMFT

 My Personal Commitment to the Work

-Internal Family Systems is not just something I practice professionally, it has also been central to my own healing journey.
+Internal Family Systems (IFS) is not just something I practice professionally.
+It has also been central to my own healing journey.

 Over the years, I have done extensive personal IFS therapy, which continues to shape the way I understand the inner world and the process of healing.